 - Kosher salt and freshly ground black pepper

-- 4 slices crusty white or sourdough bread, lightly toasted
+- 4 slices artisanal white or sourdough bread, lightly toasted

 - 8 slices tomato